Nicaragua opposition eyes imminent deal on prisoner releases

-MANAGUA, Nicaragua — Nicaragua’s opposition is hoping for approval Friday of a schedule for freeing 640 people considered political prisoners, a leader of the opposition group Civic Alliance told The Associated Press.
+The Civic Alliance group said the lists of prisoners it has still have to be collated with those compiled by the government and the InterAmerican Human Rights Commission.

-Azahalea Solis, one of the main leaders of the Alliance and a negotiator in talks with the government aimed at resolving a political standoff, also said in an interview that 162 others released from prison and placed under house arrest since February would be granted more definitive freedom under a proposed deal.
+Opposition negotiator Mario Arana said he had hoped the government would release a first group of inmates over the weekend or early next week, but the government of President Daniel Ortega refused to commit to that.
+About 640 are in prison, and 162 are under a form of house arrest.

-“We hope to have ready today, Friday, the agreement for the liberation of the political prisoners, including the exit schedule for every one of them without exception,” Solis said.
+Azahalea Solis, one of the main leaders of the Alliance and a negotiator in talks with the government aimed at resolving a political standoff, said in an interview that the 162 released from prison and placed under house arrest since February could be granted more definitive freedom under a proposed deal.

-She added that efforts are being made for the latest releases to begin this weekend or Monday, and confirmed that all 802 people detained since protests erupted last April would have unrestricted freedom and see their charges and trials annulled.
+She said that under such a deal, all 802 people detained since protests erupted last April would have unrestricted freedom and see their charges and trials annulled.

-Security forces and armed, pro-government civilian groups killed hundreds in their crack down on demonstrators who sought President Daniel Ortega’s exit from office last year, according to independent monitors.
+Security forces and armed, pro-government civilian groups killed hundreds in their crack down on demonstrators who sought Ortega’s exit from office last year, according to independent monitors.

 This week, as negotiations that began Feb.
 27 were on hold over the issue of jailed government opponents, Ortega’s government agreed to release them all within 90 days, prompting opposition negotiators to return to the table.
 In the past, authorities have repeatedly characterized anti-government demonstrators as “terrorists” and “coup-plotters.”